cybergarage/go-cbor/README.md

 ![](doc/img/concept.png)

-Although CBOR is designed with the goal of very small code size and fairly small message size, `go-cobor` encodes the specified data model without downgrading the data type for seamless data model compatibility during decoding.
+Although CBOR is designed with the goal of very small code size and fairly small message size, `go-cobor` encodes the specified data model without downgrading the data type for seamless data model compatibility when the encoded data is decoded.

 ## Table of Contents